practicaldsc/fa24/syllabus.md

 good habit to submit early and often.** If you make a submission after the deadline, your assignment will be counted as late.

-You have **6 "slip days"** to use throughout the semester.
-A slip day extends the deadline of a homework by 24 hours. **You may use up to 2 slip days on any one homework assignment.**
+You have ~~6~~ **8 "slip days"** to use throughout the semester.
+A slip day extends the deadline of a homework by 24 hours. **You may use up to 2 slip days on any one homework assignment, except for the Portfolio Homework, which you cannot use slip days on (since it's due at the end of the semester and we need time to manually grade it).**

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete a homework on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58PM just as you go to submit your homework.
-Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all 6, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.
+Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all ~~6~~ 8, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.
 The earlier you let us know that something's going on,